March 23rd, 2007

 Some great thinking out there, what do y’all think in here?

-2 Responses to “Don’t Make Your Products Too Simple”
+3 thoughts on “Don’t Make Your Products Too Simple

 My challenge is to provide an initial experience that meets the needs of both groups, and provides the business user with a learning curve that lets them run things from the start, but also allows them to grow into the advanced capabilities.
 If they are overwhelmed by the user experience, they will become frustrated and that leads to lots of calls to Technical Support and/or abandonment of the application, both of which are undesireable.